by Yanil Mejia, edited by Brooklyn Pruitt

 Interior designer Sarah Barnard (WELL AP + LEED AP) further explains, “In spaces like the minimalist Santa Monica retreat where the dominant color scheme is a pure, dove white- the minimal use of color is emphasized by contrast.
 The analogous color scheme [colors adjacent to one another on the color wheel] like yellow, green, and blue, inspire a light, energetic space that feels alive and vibrant.”

-In a personalized Santa Monica family home, each room embodies it’s own personality and individual.
+In a personalized Santa Monica family home, each room embodies its own personality and individual.
 This can be attributed to the diverse use of color.
 Home to 3 children, each impassioned youth expressed themselves by participating in the selection of colors in their room.
-In one room; a rustic orange courts a creative, comfy atmosphere.
+In one space; a rustic orange courts a creative, comfy atmosphere.
 While in the other, a softened lavender beckons a certain subtle sophistication blended with an imaginative air.

 It’s not all about the striking shades.
 “Neutral tone-on-tone schemes create a very harmonious, feeling of cohesiveness.
 It’s organic and natural, evoking an earthly feeling of connectedness.”
 Sarah Barnard goes on, “When brighter colors are used to accent these more neutral scenes, we see more distinction in the color due to contrast.
 These cool, warm, and neutral tones can communicate everything from peace to activity.”

 Sarah Barnard illuminates the topic further, “It’s important to consider the space you’re occupying and the emotions you would like to experience there.
 Is this a place of rest, work, or activity?
-These are some of the elements I consider when introducing color to a space.”
+These are some of the elements I consider when introducing color to space.”

 Due to this variation in interpretation, many psychologists express skepticism of the validity of color theory’s effect on an individual.
 In truth, this variation exemplifies the way the usage of color can be just as impactful as the color itself.
 Complimenting the fluidity of Color Theory, this allowance grants validity to each of our experiences that have helped inform our perception of color.

-Appropriate color selection is crucial in our everyday lives.
-Color can be overwhelming or healing, so it is important to understand how color can affect the dynamics of a room and the people in it.
+Proper color selection is crucial in our everyday lives.
+Color can be overwhelming or healing, so it is crucial to understand how color can affect the dynamics of a room and the people in it.
 Interior designers deeply believe that color can drastically alter moods, feelings, and emotions.
 Before designing your space or switching up your color scheme, pay close attention to the way your mind and body feel when you experience different colors and consult with your designer.

 ”It goes beyond creating something beautiful to look at- it’s an integration of the self into the space we occupy and nourishing ourselves.
 The colors we see affect how we feel and how we engage with the people around us.”
 Sarah Barnard concludes, “It’s absolutely vital.”